 Here are some examples of thematic concepts commonly found in literature:

-When discussing the theme of a work in any detail, identifying the thematic concept will not be enough.
+When discussing a work’s theme in detail, identifying the thematic concept will not be enough.
 Students will need to explore what the thematic statements are in the text.
 That is, they need to identify the opinions the writer expresses on the thematic concepts in the text.

 For example, we might identify that a story is about forgiveness, that is, that forgiveness is the primary thematic concept.
-When we identify what the work says about forgiveness, such as forgiveness is necessary for a person to move on with their life, we are identifying a thematic statement.
+When we identify what the work says about forgiveness, such as it is necessary for a person to move on with their life, we identify a thematic statement.

 PRACTICE ACTIVITY: THEME

 Again, choose familiar stories to work with.
-For each story identify and write down both the thematic concept and the thematic statement.
-For more complex stories, there may be multiple themes that need to be identified.
+For each story, identify and write the thematic concept and statement.
+For more complex stories, multiple themes may need to be identified.

 AN EXCELLENT VIDEO TUTORIAL ON STORY ELEMENTS

 Tone refers to how the theme is treated in a work.
 Two works may have the same theme, but each may adopt a different tone in dealing with that theme.
 For example, the tone of a text can be serious, comical, formal, informal, gloomy, joyful, sarcastic, or sentimental, to name but eight.

 The tone that the writer adopts influences how the reader reads that text.
 It informs how the reader will feel about the characters and events described.

 Tone helps to create the mood of the piece and gives life to the story as a whole.